-Mr. Surath Perera - Chief Investment Officer
+Mr. Surath Perera | Chief Investment Officer / Fund Manager

-Mr. Surath Perera is a Senior Fund Manager who has been in the unit trust industry for over twelve (12) years, of which, eight (8) years have been as a Fund Manager.
-Mr. Surath Perera joined Senfin in January 2021 and was previously employed at CT CLSA Asset Management (Pvt) Ltd. (CAM), a pioneer asset management company during which time he managed the Comtrust Equity Fund, the flagship fund and one of the first mutual funds launched in Sri Lanka.
+Mr. Surath Perera is a Senior Fund Manager who has been in the unit trust industry for over eleven (11) years, of which, eight (8) years have been as a Fund Manager.
+He joined Senfin in January 2021 and was previously employed at CT CLSA Asset Management (Pvt) Ltd. (CAM), a pioneer asset management company during which time he managed the Comtrust Equity Fund, the flagship fund and one of the first mutual funds launched in Sri Lanka.
 In addition to managing equity mutual funds, he is also experienced in managing high net worth client portfolios and fixed income portfolios etc.

-Mr. Surath Perera has a Second-Class Upper Bachelor of Business Administration (Hons) degree specializing in Accounting from the University of Colombo, Sri Lanka.
-Mr. Surath Perera is an Associate Member (ACMA) of the Chartered Institute of Management Accountants (CIMA-UK) and

-Chartered Global Management Accountant (CGMA).
-Mr. Surath Perera also has Dip.M (CIM) from the Chartered Institute of Marketing (CIM-UK) and has completed Level 1 of the Charted Financial Analyst (CFA) Program
+Mr. Perera has a Second-Class Upper Bachelor of Business Administration (Hons) degree specializing in Accounting from the University of Colombo, Sri Lanka.
+He is an Associate Member (ACMA) of the Chartered Institute of Management Accountants (CIMA-UK) and Chartered Global Management Accountant (CGMA).
+He also has Dip.M (CIM) from the Chartered Institute of Marketing (CIM-UK) and has completed Level 1 of Charted Financial Analyst (CFA) Programme.

-Rajitha Kapil Rathwatta Elapata - Senior Fund Manager
+Mr. Rajitha Elapata | Senior Fund Manager